Using Bingo in the classroom to encourage positivity and new goals

 1. Pick a purpose.
 Are these cards for academic growth, kindness growth, to build a stronger classroom community?
 Or simply filled with new years resolutions they may have, each unique to each student?
 Decide your focus and create a sample of what one may look like for your students, or come up with examples as a class.

 2. Create the Bingo card.
-Depending on your students’ age, you can have them draw their own grids or you can use a template, like the one attached below.
+Depending on your students’ ages, you can have them draw their own grids or you can use a template, like the one below.
 The center square is a free space and the rest are blank squares to be filled.
 You can encourage students to mix words with drawings, allow creativity to flow!

 3. Track your progress!
 Here is the fun part.
 Students can choose to use stickers, a tracker or simply just cross off each square as they complete it.
 Remind them they have an entire year to do so, and they should not rush the process.
 They can choose their “reward” once they complete a blackout.
 This can be anything they’d like to celebrate themselves with.